Binance Coin Price Analysis: BNB/USD is bullish for the next 24 hours

 - Further upside is currently rejected.

-The Binance Coin price analysis is bearish today, as we anticipate another retracement following today’s high.
-The probable continuation of the decline in BNB/USD is not yet ready to rise further, and additional falls that establish a higher low are required.
+The price of Binance Coin is bearish today, as we anticipate another retracement following a higher high.
+The most plausible BNB/USD is not yet prepared to rise further, and another retracement that establishes a higher low is required.

-The upward correction in BNB/USD has been reversed from the resistance levels, and a decline is likely to continue.
-The chart below shows the trend of the past two days.
-It also identifies several key points on today’s price action.

-The BNB/USD chart indicates that the price could not overcome higher than $630 in recent sessions, and a drop below $593 is inevitable.
-There were similar patterns in the past, and we can refer to them for more information on what happened next.
+The Chaikin Money Flow indicator is in a weak buy mode, signaling that there is little demand for goods at the moment.
+The Relative Strength Index (RSI) has also turned bearish and is now showing oversold conditions.

+The BNB/USD pair surged strongly today, reaching as high as $630.
+However, the momentum was not strong enough to break past the resistance, and it quickly reversed direction.
+The price is now back below $610, and it looks like there is a good chance for another retracement.

-On the 4-hour chart, we can see the Ripple price action currently looking to reverse again as the further upside is rejected after a strong rally earlier today.
+On the 4-hour chart, we see that the Ripple price is attempting to reverse yet again after a strong rally earlier today.

-The chart below shows that BNB/USD did not successfully break the $630 resistance during last week’s session.
-Thus, we anticipate another significant fall in prices today.
-I expect another fall below $590 and an increase in volume on the way down, which will help establish a higher low on the market.

-The price of Binance Coin has been on a steady rise recently, with a substantial decline from the $660 prior highs amounting to a loss of roughly 20% to the $510 level.
+Binance Coin has posted a significant recovery during the previous weeks after a substantial drop from the $660 previous peak resulted in a loss of approximately 20% to the $510 mark.

-On the 19th of October, BNB/USD jumped up rapidly to $600.
-After a brief hesitation later in the week, BNB ascended until it almost reached $660 again on the 26th of October.
+Binance Coin/US dollar (BNB/USD) shot up by more than 50% in a single day on October 19th, with BNB/USD rising from $500 to $600 in a matter of hours.
+After a week-long pause, Binance Coin rose until it almost returned to $660 on the 26th

-Since then, the Binance Coin price has experienced a sharp decline and established another higher low at $570.
-The Binance Coin price has since set further local higher lows and highs, suggesting that bullish momentum is building for another attempt to break the all-time high resistance around $660-$670.
+Following the death of the bull, the Binance Coin price made several minor local highs and lows.
+This suggests that bullish momentum is growing for another attempt to break the all-time high resistance around $660-$670.

 Binance Coin Price Analysis: Conclusion